arunbaby0/arunbaby.com/_ai_agents/0033-error-handling-recovery.md

 ## 9. Recovering from State Corruption

-If an agent has a "False Memory" at step 5, delete the last $N$ messages from its history and re-prompt it with the correct facts.
+If an agent has a "False Memory" at step 5, delete the last `N` messages from its history and re-prompt it with the correct facts.
 This is "Selective Amnesia" to break a logic deadlock.

 ---